transmissions11/solcurity/README.md

 ## Events

 - `E1` - Should any arguments be indexed?
-- `E2` - Is the creator of the relevant action logged and indexed?
+- `E2` - Is the creator of the relevant action included and indexed?
 - `E3` - Do not index strings or bytes.

 ## Contract